Recommended For You

 Beyond pain: Writers with compassion and humor

 Want some soul balm? inspiration when you are struggling?
-Sign up for some joy and inspiration.
-Buy Phyllis’s books.
-And soul message cards.
-Yes, she is a personal friend, and I am biased, but only as much as I am about all the other recs.
+Phyllis Capanna’s Possibility Printables offers joy and inspiration, yes, but also tools for those whose healing journey includes addiction, depression, anxiety, low self-esteem, and difficulty getting into self-care.
+Sign up to receive free Possibility Cards, coupons, and general love.
+Buy books, Soul Message cards and so much more in her Etsy shop.
+Yes, she is a personal friend, and I am biased, but only as much as I am about all the other recommendations.
 I like them; I think they have something to offer.

 I will plug another friend.
 She wrote this book when there was a vacuum out there for empty nesting single moms.
 So it’s a classic.
 With humor.
 Check out this nouveau Erma Bombeck, at karenrutherford.com